 Northern Lights College

-Programs at Northern Lights College are designed to provide you with the opportunity to obtain the necessary classroom education, and supplement that with appropriate practicum or hands-on opportunities to make the successful transition from student to employee.
-You have a number of options, depending on your chosen career path.
-You can earn a certificate, diploma, or associate degree.
+Programs at NLC are designed to provide students with the opportunity to obtain the necessary classroom education, and supplement that with appropriate practicum or hands-on opportunities to make the successful transition from student to employee.
+There are number of options for students depending on their chosen career path.
+Students can earn a certificate, diploma, or associate degree.
 Certificate programs are usually one year in duration.
 Diploma programs take two years.
 Associate degrees take two years of study (60 credits), and can be used to transfer to the third year of degree programs at provincial universities and university-colleges.